mfumagalli/ngsTools/TUTORIAL.md

 ```

 Assuming we are interested in LWK and PEL, we can now calculate some summary statistics, namely number of segregating sites, expected heterozygosity, number of fixed differences and dxy.
 Please note that the latter 2 statistics have not been properly tested.
 For instance, dxy been shown to be over-estimated and should be used only for inspecting the distribution and not to make inferences based on its absolute values.
+In case you want to estimate dxy, you can find in `ngsTools/ngsPopGen/scripts` folder a script written by [Nagarjun Vijay](https://lsa.umich.edu/eeb/people/postdoctoral-fellows/nagarju.html) from ANGSD files.
 ```
 zcat Results/LWK.saf.gz > Results/LWK.saf
 zcat Results/PEL.saf.gz > Results/PEL.saf